nowitsanurag/nowitsanurag/README.md

 - 👋 Hi, I’m @nowitsanurag
 - 👀 I have a knowledge of Artificial intelligence (Machine Learning & Deep Learning), Mysql and Python.
-- 🌱 I’m currently working as a Software Engineer.
+- 🌱 I’m currently working as a Product Manager.
 - I believe in being proactive rather than reactive.
 - Being focused, persistent, goal-oriented, and realistic helps me accomplish my objectives.
 - It is also an added advantage of mine to be a quick learner.